-5.23 The south side of Holt is separated from the town centre by the A148 road, which separates Holt from the woods to the south and an important local amenity, Holt Country Park.
+5.29 The south side of Holt is separated from the town centre by the A148 road, which separates Holt from the woods to the south and an important local amenity, Holt Country Park.
 Holt Country Park is a short walk from the town.
 It has had a chequered history, including a horseracing course, heath, farmland, forestry and woodland garden.
 It has now been established as tranquil woodland dominated with Scots pine and native broadleaves.
 Its rich ground flora supports an abundant display of wildlife including deer.
 The Park has achieved a Green Flag Award every year since 2005 and is very popular with school and families where they join in environmental and arts events throughout the year, with 'way-marked' routes suitable for walkers, wheelchairs and pushchair users.
 There are also orienteering posts in the park for groups to use.
 The Park is free to the public with a small charge for parking.

-Plan F: Holt Green Infrastructure Map May 2022 (Source: Holt Town Council)

-Plan F - A larger scale plan can be viewed at Appendix A
+Plan F: Holt Green Infrastructure Map, April 2023 (Source: NNDC) (a larger scale version can be viewed at Appendix A)